 The wound cores should more or less look like in the picture below.
 The inductance was calculated on the paper with a value of 6,9 µH.
 The measured value was 6,53µH and therefore considered as ok.

 The two ferrite cores were mounted in a tinplate housing with three BNC plugs.
-The solder joint between the windings of T1 was covered with a heat shrink tube in order to avoid ground closures.
+The solder joint between the windings of T1 was covered with a heat shrink tube to avoid ground closures.
 The 100Ω metal film resistor was soldered across the plugs of port 2 and port 3.
 The picture below shows the assembled splitter with already connected coaxial cables.

 Measurement setup